 What is an Index?

 A stock index is a compilation of several stock prices into a single number.
-Indexes come in various shapes and sizes.
+Investment indexes come in various shapes and sizes.
 Some are broad-based and measure moves in broad, diverse markets.
 Others are narrow-based and measure more specific industry sectors of the marketplace.
 Understand that it is not the number of stocks that comprise the average that determine if an index is broad-based or narrow-based, but rather the diversity of the underlying securities and their market coverage.
 Different stock indexes can be calculated in different ways.
 Accordingly, even where indexes are based on identical securities, they may measure the relevant market differently because of differences in methods of calculation.